Multifractal analysis of homological growth rates for hyperbolic surfaces: Abstract

 \section{Abstract}

-We perform a multifractal analysis of homological growth rates of oriented geodesics on a hyperbolic surface.
+We perform a multifractal analysis of homological growth rates of oriented geodesics on hyperbolic surfaces.
 Our main result provides a formula for the Hausdorff dimension of level sets of prescribed growth rates in terms of a generalized Poincar\'e exponent of the Fuchsian group.
-We employ symbolic dynamics developed by Bowen and Series, ergodic theory and thermodynamic formalism to prove the analyticity of the dimension spectrum and the large deviations rate function.
+We employ symbolic dynamics developed by Bowen and Series, ergodic theory and thermodynamic formalism to prove the analyticity of the dimension spectrum.